montillall/Pewlett-Hackard-Analysis/README.md

 ---
 ## Results

-The breakdown of retiring employees per job title is shown in image below. table below, shows a summary of the differences in ride-sharing data among the different city types.
+The breakdown of retiring employees per job title is shown in image below.

 ![](Retiring_Emp_Title.png)

 The summary of the data provides the following observations: